Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: -adic integration

-The analytic case for $r=1$ follows from \cite[Theorem 7.6.1]{MR1743467} by inspecting the proof of [loc.cit.] and verifying that the gauge forms $\theta_y$ constructed there coincide with the ones constructed above.
+The analytic case for $r=1$ follows from \cite[Theorem 7.6.1]{MR1743467} by inspecting the proof of \textit{loc.cit.} and verifying that the gauge forms $\theta_y$ constructed there coincide with the ones constructed above.
 For $r>1$ we note that it suffices to prove that the $r$-gauge forms $\theta_y$ have the required property locally on $X$ and $Y$ for the analytic topology.
-Hence by restricting to suitable analytically open subsets we may assume that $\omega_X$ and $\omega_Y$ have $r$-th roots.
-This reduces the claim to the case $r=1$. \end{proof}
+The following claim shows that once we restrict to suitable analytically open subsets we may assume that $\omega_X$ and $\omega_Y$ have $r$-th roots. \begin{claim} Let $\omega$ be an $r$-gauge form on an $F$-analytic manifold $X$.
+For every $x \in X$ there exists an $F$-analytic $1$-gauge form $\eta$ defined on an open neighbourhood of $x$, such that $|\eta^{\otimes r}| = q^{m}\cdot{}|\omega|$ with $m \in \Qb$. \end{claim} \begin{proof} By choosing a chart containing $x$ we may assume that $X$ is an open subset $U$ of $F^n$ and represent $\omega$ as $g\cdot (dx_1 \wedge \cdots \wedge dx_n)^{\otimes r}$, where $g$ is locally expressible by an analytic power series.
+We define $m = {\nu_F(g(x))}$.
+Since $g\colon U \to F$ is continuous, there exists an open neighbourhood $V$ of $x$, such that for all $y \in V$ one has